 In December 2016, Shanghai Baozun-CJ E-commerce Co., Ltd., or Baozun-CJ, became our related party as an e-commerce joint venture.
 We have provided logistic services to Baozun-CJ since 2018.
-In 2018, 2019 and 2020, we generated services revenue of RMB3.2 million, RMB2.7 million and nil from Baozun-CJ, respectively.
+In 2019, 2020 and 2021, we generated services revenue of RMB2.7 million, nil and nil from Baozun-CJ, respectively.

-In October 2019, we signed an agreement with CJ O Shopping pursuant to which CJ O Shopping waived its participating rights in exchange for a put option that allows CJ O Shopping to sell its 49% equity interest in Baozun-CJ for a consideration of approximately RMB9.2 million (US\$1.3 million) in the event that Baozun-CJ's net assets is less than RMB3.0 million (US\$0.4 million).
+In October 2019, we signed an agreement with CJ O Shopping pursuant to which CJ O Shopping waived its participating rights in exchange for a put option that allows CJ O Shopping to sell its 49% equity interest in Baozun-CJ for a consideration of approximately RMB9.2 million (US\$1.4 million) in the event that Baozun-CJ's net assets is less than RMB3.0 million (US\$0.5 million).
 As such, we have obtained control over Baozun-CJ and accounted for Baozun-CJ as a consolidated subsidiary.